Saga Norén: Concept and character creation

 Saga Norén was initially created to be a counterpart to the Danish character Martin Rohde, himself intended to be the opposite of the standard lead male detective in the crime genre.
-"Kim’s a middle-aged white male so we wanted to make him a little more emotional, a family man, and somebody who wants to smalltalk and chit-chat,” says lead writer Hans Rosenfeldt.
-"He’s a softer detective.
+"Kim's a middle-aged white male so we wanted to make him a little more emotional, a family man, and somebody who wants to small talk and chit-chat", says lead writer Hans Rosenfeldt.
+"He's a softer detective.
 So we did that and then thought, what are we going to put him against?"
 As Rohde was envisioned as very extroverted and friendly, Saga was written to be a woman completely lacking in social skills.
 "We knew we wanted a female detective on the Swedish side, and then we came up with the idea, what about a female detective with absolutely no social skills?
-She’s brilliant in what she’s doing, and everything that she can learn by reading, she will be excellent in, but everything else, when it comes to interaction between other people, she just can’t get it".
+She's brilliant in what she's doing, and everything that she can learn by reading, she will be excellent in, but everything else, when it comes to interaction between other people, she just can't get it."

-Rosenfeldt has said that it was not the specific intention of the writers to create a character with Asperger's, but that this is how many viewers have come to interpret the character due to her emotionally detached tendencies and perception of the problems in the world around her.
+Rosenfeldt has said that it was not the specific intention of the writers to create a character with Asperger's (as that aspect of the autism spectrum was then known), but many viewers came to interpret the character as autistic due to her emotionally detached tendencies and perception of the problems in the world around her.
 It has since been partially written into the series, when Henrik remarks on the possibility of Saga having a condition of some kind whilst talking to an imagined vision of his missing wife.
-"To me she has Asperger's" says actress Sofia Helin firmly.
+"To me she has Asperger's", says actress Sofia Helin firmly.

 Other facets of the character evolved gradually.
 It was Charlotte Sieling, the conceptual director, who conceived much of Saga's Norén's trademark look in collaboration with Sofia Helin.
-This includes her minimal use of make up, leather trousers and olive green military coat.
-"When I first read the script, I thought I should have short hair, but Charlotte said she’d read somewhere that it’s “easier to get laid” if you have long hair.
+This includes her leather trousers, olive green military coat, and minimal use of makeup.
+"When I first read the script, I thought I should have short hair, but Charlotte said she'd read somewhere that it's "easier to get laid" if you have long hair.
 So we decided it should stay", Helin says.

-Saga Norén's vintage "Jäger Grön / Hunter Green" Porsche, wrongly dated by many fans as being a 1977 Porsche 911 S, but actually a 911 SC, was privately purchased by Elisabeth von Koch, in charge of props for the series, but was later sold to the production company.
-The in-story origin of the car was only revealed very late in the series; in Series Four Saga says she won the car in a bet with a former school colleague, who had bet she couldn't graduate from the police academy.
+Saga Norén's vintage "Jäger Grön / Hunter Green" Porsche, wrongly dated by many fans as being a 1977 Porsche 911 S, but actually a 1972 911 SC, was privately purchased by Elisabeth von Koch, in charge of props for the series, but was later sold to the production company.
+The in-story origin of the car was only revealed very late in the series; in Series Four Saga says she won the car in a bet with a former school colleague, who had bet she could not graduate from the police academy.
 The school colleague is now the police commissioner in Stockholm.